xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 to allow the cut/paste operation to be a single transaction as opposed to 2 separate transactions.
 In addition to this abstract class, the classes that extend this shall also be modified as required for this change.
 These are:
-* core/ui/CopyAction.java - This shall be modified as needed to adhere to interface changes, but functionality shall not be changed.
+* `core/ui/CopyAction.java` - This shall be modified as needed to adhere to interface changes, but functionality shall not be changed.
-* core/ui/CutAction.java - The deletion of selected elements will no longer be performed during cut.
+* `core/ui/CutAction.java` - The deletion of selected elements will no longer be performed during cut.
 Instead, this deletion will be moved to the paste operation so that no change is actually made until paste occurs.

-6.2 Modify the paste action.
+6.2 Modify the paste action (`core/ui/PasteAction.java`).

 The copy/paste behavior shall not be changed during this change.

-The paste operation behavior is implemented in the generated file io/mdl/ImportModelStream.java (generated from io/mdl/arc/gen_stream_import.arc).
+The paste operation behavior is implemented in the generated file io/mdl/ImportModelStream.java (generated from `io/mdl/arc/gen_stream_import.arc`).
-The PasteAction.java class invokes this through the same BridgePoint interface that is used for all model element loading (IModelImport.java).
+The PasteAction.java class invokes this through the same BridgePoint interface that is used for all model element loading (`IModelImport.java`).
-ImportModelStream is used for model export as well as paste, therefore to introduce the ability to cause element load to use the given IDs instead of creating new ones a flag will be introduced to indicate that paste is being performed.
-When paste is indicate the generated model element constructor calls will be made in a way that
+`ImportModelStream` is used for model export as well as paste, therefore to introduce the ability to cause element load to use the source IDs instead of creating new ones a flag will be introduced to indicate that cut/paste is being performed (as opposed to copy/paste).
+When cut/paste is indicated, the generated model element constructor calls will be made in a way that assures:
-assures:
 6.2.1 The source element ID(s) shall be used and no new IDs shall be created
 6.2.2 The element is created in the target model root.
-6.2.3 The when model root(s) are included in the selection being moved, the paste action shall perform the move in a way that facilites the ability of the team interface to handle the action as a move as opposed to a cut/paste (whic would lose RCS history).
+6.2.3 The when model root(s) are included in the selection being moved, the paste action shall perform the move in a way that facilitates the ability of the team interface to handle the action as a move as opposed to a cut/paste (which would lose RCS history).
 This is where requirement 4.2 is handled.
+6.2.3.1 The implementation shall proceed by first modifying the in-memory instances without regard to the persistence layer.
+When this task is complete, the persistence layer is seperate, and in theory will require no addtional because, since IDs are not changed, if a file whose contents are identical is deleted and created the team interface should be able to manage this as a move [2.11](#2.11).
+However, BridgePoint deals with these changes at the file system level, and it is for the provider to handle the team opertions appropriately.
+BridgePoint does not even directly ever communicate with the Eclipse team interface, with 1 expception (compare and merge - `bp/model/compare/contentmergeviewer/ModelContentMergeViewer.java`).
+What BridgePoibt code can, and has done to help facilite preferred RCS behavior is to assure that file operations are performed in the best order, and this issue shall seek to do this.
+An example of where was done in the past may be seen here [2.12](#2.12).

 6.2.4 Where deletion of elements is required (paste is performed to a different model root) the deletion of the source elements will occur.
 The deletion shall occur after the paste to faciliate 6.2.3.
+6.2.5 An attempt to paste to the same location that the copy was made from is considered an invalid selection and shall not be allowed.

-6.3 Reuse the current tree view that shows Model Elements affected by the paste
+6.3 Reuse the current tree view that shows Model Elements affected by the cut/paste operation

-There should be no action here.
-The current dialog and tree view is sufficient.
+6.3.1 The dialof shall allow the user to cancel

+6.3.2 In the type demotion dialog, consider adding text to tell the user to consider turning on IPRs or checking package visibility.

+6.3.3 As per the SOW [[2.3](#2.3)], the dialog needs to have save and print optons added.

 6.4 Modify all resolution operations to first search by ID  instead of name